-Meaning and name origin
+Meaning and Name Origin

-Seymour \se(y)-mour\ as a boy's name is pronounced SEE-mor.
+Seymour \se(y)-mour\ as a boys' name is pronounced SEE-mor.
 It is of English origin, and the meaning of Seymour is "Saint-Maur".
 The name of a place in northern France.
 Many Norman aristocrats who conquered England in 1066 were known by the place names of the estates they left behind in France.
 English pronunciation of these baronial titles led to the creation of surnames such as Seymour and Sinclair.
 The Norman French name Maur is derived from Mauricus, Latin ancestor to the English name Maurice, meaning "dark-skinned".
 Mostly 19th century use.

-Seymour is a somewhat popular first name for males (#836 out of 1220, Top 68%) and an even more popular surname or last name for all people (#1152 out of 88799, Top 1%) (Source: 2000 U.S. Population Census).
+Seymour is a somewhat prominent first name for males (#836 out of 1220, Top 68%) and an even more prominent last name for both adults and children (#1152 out of 88799, Top 1%).
+(2000 U.S. Census)

 Presented below is the birth name popularity of Seymour for boys.
 Seymour reached its apex rank of #223 in the U.S. during the years 1920-1929, but is not found in the list currently.
 (Top 1000 Birth Names Statistics, 2014)